Uncovering the magic of each child

 The Pre-Prep at Westbourne House is fizzing with energy and creativity.
 Learning here is wonder-filled and fabulously fun.”

 We believe variety is key to making school fascinating.
 Give children lots of different ways to experience learning and to express themselves and they will thrive and be hungry to learn more.

-Our small class sizes mean we have more time to teach, discuss and support.
+Our smaller class sizes mean we have more time to teach, discuss and support.
 It also means we are light on our feet and able to plan and implement changes and ideas promptly.

 We often take a whole term to explore a topic, and as a result the children’s understanding and learning is deep and crosses several areas of the curriculum including written work, movement, singing, science, outdoor learning, art and design, and trips outside school.
 We hope when you visit our classrooms that the children’s work on display underlines the extent to which they have grasped and explored various topics.

 Our teachers are privileged: they have access to resources and facilities that enable them to be highly creative.
-We have specialist teachers in music, IT and art from the pool of teachers at Westbourne House, who support our teachers and further enhance and enlarge the children’s learning experience of school.
+We have specialist teachers in all areas of the curriculum including sport, music, IT and art.
+This wide-ranging expertise is used to support our teachers and further enhance and enlarge the children’s learning experience of school.

 Learning to trust your ideas and communicate them

 Our children are very different to one another in character and interests, yet Westbourne House has drawn out strengths in all of them.

 We do not ask children to put up their hands in class as we want every child to participate.
 Instead, we allow every child to have a voice, to make suggestions and – vitally – ask questions.
 We also find different ways for the children to express themselves.
 Our children give verbal presentations to their class – so they take on an element of the teaching process themselves – but we also encourage self-expression through art and music.

 We would like our children to leave the Pre-Prep equipped with resilience and determination.